 Today’s online customer is smart, well-informed, empowered and has very little time for you.
-When I say very little, I mean they are very likely to leave your webpage within the first 10-20 seconds.
+When we say very little, we mean they are very likely to leave your webpage within the first 10-20 seconds.
 That’s how long you have to capture their attention.
 Not to mention the fierce competition, with around 9-10 new web pages being born per minute.

-If the sea is full of fish, the internet is a deep and vast ocean full of websites.
-And I’m sure you’d rather be a big fat shark than a minnow.
+If the sea is full of fishes, the internet is a deep and vast ocean full of websites.
+And we're sure you’d rather be a big fat shark than a minnow.

 Therefore, to gain several minutes of your visitor’s attention and make them not only stay, but ultimately also take action, you need to have a clear and targeted value proposition.
 If you really want to make an impact and avoid them bouncing away, you need to personalize their online experience to meet their needs.

 "According to Yoast, one of the main reasons for a high bounce rate is that your audience doesn't match the purpose of the page, which is why they won't engage"

 By understanding your online visitors’ behaviour you will be able to improve customer experience because you’ll know which content is really relevant for them and will make the maximum impact, while helping them throughout their buying decision journey!

 Have you ever invested in marketing campaigns that were not making any difference?
 Spent weeks (or even months) building and tweaking your website just to find out that you were not getting any results out from it?
 If you feel like you’ve been flushing your money down the toilet it’s probably time to say goodbye to universal marketing practices with such a generic approach.

 Being able to spot your potential customers’ individual desires and needs, as well as responding to them in a personalised way will enable you to be one step ahead.